 Sevenoaks Town Golf Club was founded in 1925, by a committed group of golf-loving traders when the then Lord Lionel Bertram Sackville expressed a desire that the townspeople and merchants should have access to his newly-laid out course on the estate.
 The members of the club used to meet after golf on Sunday mornings in one of the public houses in Sevenoaks.
 Lord Sackville supported an application to build a clubroom and within a few years these members had raised some £60.00, by interest-free loan, to purchase a portable hut.

 Structural improvements and additions followed year on year, and although the demands of the Second World War forced the love of golf far from the minds of its members, peace in 1945 rekindled the enthusiasm of those who returned.

-Over the years, the Club has grown in stature and numbers.
+Over the years, the club has grown in stature and numbers.
 Today Sevenoaks Town Golf Club is a relaxed and friendly club, run by the members for the members.
-It is unique within the U.K. for being a club without a course, but having the benefit of being able to play golf at Knole Park Golf Course.
+It is almost unique within the UK for being a club without a course, but having the benefit of being able to play golf at Knole Park Golf Course.

 Competitions are played on a weekly basis, along with inter-club matches with home and away legs taking place throughout the summer.

 Our course is located in one of the very few remaining deer parks in England, which dates back 500 years.
-Knole Park Golf Course sits within 1,000 acres of outstanding parkland, with an intriguing Renaissance mansion as a backdrop.
+The course at Knole Park sits within 1,000 acres of outstanding parkland, with an intriguing Renaissance mansion as a backdrop.